AndreaNardinocchi/MoviesApp/README.md

 ```

-What we do here is just to set a new key in the local storage when we add a new review via the **writeReview.tsx** file, create a const 'localReview' to 'get' it which will be retrieved in a readable format by 'parsing' it.
+What we do here is just create a new key 'reviewKey' in the local storage, matching the one previously created in the **reviewForm/index.tsx**, when we add a new review via the **writeReview.tsx** file, create a const 'localReview' to 'get' it which will be retrieved in a readable format by 'parsing' it.
 Ultimately, the '...apiReviews' spread operator will ensure that the parsedLocalReview will be added to the old reviews creating a brand new object.

 We could have certainly followed up on this section and gone to the next level by availing of the Supabase back end for persistency, but we desisted due to time management constraints.